 This is once again a Rose Levy Beranbaum recipe from The Bread Bible.
 During the winter I often find myself baking a lot of bread.
 In fact, I bake more bread than Craig and I are capable (or should attempt) of eating prior to it going bad.
 Luckily I manage to have pretty good luck in freezing my loafs, and when we don’t have great sandwich bread to fall back on, I find myself disappointed and get down on myself for not just baking off a few loaves of bread every now and again to prevent us from eating something with 11ty different ingredients from the supermarket.
 This bread also makes incredible hamburger buns if you decide to shape it into small rounds.
+If you aren’t a fan of your baking skills, be sure to visit Truffle Nation and sign up for one of their baking courses in order to boost your baking skillset!
 This recipe has a permanent bookmark on it.

 This bread requires a preferment.
 That is a small batch of saltless dough that is usually pretty low on flour that spends time allowing the yeast and other microbes in the flour to start developing flavor and interesting.
 These are especially important in hearth style breads, but almost all breads can benefit from a little bit of preferment.
 Depending on the culture that the style is from, the preferments will have different names.
 Italian breads have a biga, French breads have pate fermentee, and American style recipes just have a preferment or a sponge.